 Will these services be billed to my insurance?
 Yes, all services provided at the UCFS SBHC will be billed to the identified insurance.
 Co-pays will be billed to responsible party.
 If your child is uninsured, please call our Access to Care Program at 860-822-4798 for a free insurance eligibility assessment.

 How do I register my child for the SBHC?
-Registration forms can be found in the nurse’s office or by emailing email@example.com.
-More information can be found on the Montville High School website, the Norwich Tech High School website or by calling 860-822-4914 for Montville or 860-822-4909 for Norwich Tech.
+Registration forms can be found in the nurse’s office or by emailing firstname.lastname@example.org.
+More information can be found on the Montville High School website, the Norwich Tech High School website , the NFA website or by calling 860-822-4914 for Montville, 860-822-4909 for Norwich Tech and 860-425-5557 for NFA.
+You can also download the registration form here.